 Primco Dene Group of Companies (Cold Lake, AB)

 James Blackman a Dene from Cold Lake First Nations in Northeast Alberta and one of youngest elected councilman at age 22.
 Two decades of political and business experience has led him to be a successful entrepreneur that he is today.
 In his third term in council he and 2 other individuals founded Primco Dene Catering Corporation, which services the oil & gas industry around Cold Lake.
 This venture allowed for other services required in the area; such as, Emergency Medical, Courier, Security, Janitorial and Commercial Franchises.
 James serves on various boards throughout Canada and also is a private entrepreneur in Denergy Solutions.
 Primco Dene boasts a healthy 80% aboriginal workforce of over 800 employees, one of the best in Canada.

-Neegan Burnside (Orangeville, ON)
+Neegan Burnside Ltd. (Orangeville, ON)

-Merv Dewasha is a member of the Wahta Mohawk First Nation in Ontario.
+Mervin Dewasha is a member of the Wahta Mohawk First Nation in Ontario.
 He has over 30 years of experience working with First Nations on projects related to housing, infrastructure, economic development and securing financing for Aboriginal businesses.
-A recognized leader in the development of native human resources through career building in science and engineering, Merv has served with AANDC (formerly INAC) in various capacities as well as on the Executive Interchange to the Assembly of First Nations and Chiefs of Ontario.
-Merv continues to work at developing business opportunities for clients and Neegan Burnside, and advising the current Executive, while remaining a mentor for junior aboriginal engineers.
+A recognized leader in the development of native human resources through career building in science and engineering, Mervin has served with AANDC (formerly INAC) in various capacities as well as on the Executive Interchange to the Assembly of First Nations and Chiefs of Ontario.
+Mervin continues to work at developing business opportunities for clients and Neegan Burnside, and advising the current Executive, while remaining a mentor for junior aboriginal engineers.

 Alicia Dubois, Co-Vice-Chair